Macaroni bolognese au gratin

 • 2 tbsps milk

-• Large slice of sourdough or other good quality bread blitzed into rough crumbs with 50g of Parmesan
+• Large slice of sourdough or other good quality bread blitzed into fine crumbs or 3 tbsps of Panko crumbs mixed with 50g of the Parmesan and 1 tbsp of olive oil

 To make…

 • First, make the meat sauce.
-Heat the oil in a large frying pan, add the onions, celery, garlic and carrot and cook for about 20 minutes until soft and golden.
+Heat the oil in a large frying pan, add the mirepoix of onions, celery, garlic and carrot and cook gently for about 20 minutes until soft and golden.
 Add the meat and cook until lightly browned.
-Add the leek and pepper, cook through for another 5 minutes.
-Add the tomatoes, tomato paste, milk, vinegar, oregano, chilli and a generous pinch of salt and pepper.
-Bring to a simmer and then turn down the heat to low.
+Add the leek, cook through for another 5 minutes.
+Add the tomatoes, tomato paste, milk, wine, stockpot, oregano, bay and a generous tsp of salt and black pepper.
+Top up with water to just below the line of the meat and vegetables.
+Bring to a simmer, mix thoroughly and then turn down the heat to low.
 Cook for an hour until the sauce is rich and thick.
+I usually cook this in the oven at 160C but the stove top is also fine.
 Taste and add more seasoning if preferred.
+The sauce should be rich and thick.

-• Cook the macaroni until al dente – usually takes about 10 minutes.
-Drain and mix with the creme fraiche or cream, plenty of black pepper and a little extra virgin olive oil.
+• Cook the macaroni until al dente; it usually takes about 10 minutes.
+Drain and mix with the cream, Dijon mustard, the Gruyere and 100g of the Parmesan with plenty of black pepper and a little extra virgin olive oil.
+It should be very creamy but not sloppy so add a little more cream if necessary.

-• Whizz the Parmesan into crumbs in a food processor (or use a coarse grater) and then add the bread torn into smaller pieces.
+• Whizz the Parmesan into crumbs in a food processor (or use a coarse grater) and then add the bread crumbs and oil.

 • Preheat the oven to 200°C.

-• To assemble, lightly butter the gratin dish and cover the bottom with a layer of meat sauce.
-Next add the layer of macaroni and top that the remaining meat sauce.
-Scatter the sourdough and Parmesan crumb evenly over the top.
+• To assemble, lightly butter a large gratin dish and cover the bottom with the meat sauce.
+Next add the layer of macaroni cheese.
+Scatter the breadcrumb and Parmesan crumb evenly over the top.

 • Bake in the oven for 30 minutes until golden and bubbling.